 Push Notifications are the one of the most effective ways of driving recency, frequency and higher mobile app engagement.
-Used well push notifications can drive up to 20% greater app engagement, reduce attrition and drive more profit from your apps.
+Used well, push notifications, and in-app messages, can drive up to 20% greater app engagement, reduce attrition and drive more profit from your apps.
 Research from our friends at Netmera, shows that push notifications an drive up orders by as much as 180%.
 Check out their infographic.

 But just having push notifications installed within your app isn’t enough to guarantee success.
 You have to work at it.
 How successful you are at driving users to enable push notifications at first install (30% success is a good number) and how you drive push notification campaigns is what will make a difference.